 Implement FIDO Universal 2nd Factor Authentication (U2FA) solution such as YubiKey, or Titan security key to provide the added layer of security that isn’t achievable using a username and password combo alone.

-Once the items listed above are in place, then be ready to address the biggest X-Factor, the end users.
-It is therefore important to develop a continuing training program to make sure that your employees can identify malicious email and links to questionable websites.
+Once the items listed above are in place, be ready to address the biggest X-Factor, the end users.
+It is, therefore, essential to develop a continuing training program to ensure your employees can identify malicious emails and links to questionable websites.
 Technology alone isn’t the answer.